Thiesjoo/PSE/README.md

 #### Logs
 There are two main activities that are logged:
 1. **Cronjob activities**: Everytime a cronjob is activated on the server to fetch some satellite data from an external source.
 This is especially important because these crons are performed at nighttimes, and tracking these activities would be near impossible without logging them.
+If anything goes wrong during fetching or creating satellites, the logs will show where and when.
 2. **API calls**: API calls that are made to the backend (from the front-end, presumably).
 This helps us keep track of how many, and from where, and at which times, API calls are made.

 While these logs are printed to the console, they are also stored in logging files as `cron.log` and `views.log` respectively.
 They are located at `pse_backend/logs/`.